Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 Oracle Database supports the following multitenant modes for the management of keystores:

-United mode enables you to configure one keystore and TDE master encryption key for the CDB root and any associated united mode PDBs.
+United mode enables you to configure one keystore for the CDB root and any associated united mode PDBs.
 United mode operates much the same as how TDE was managed in an multitenant environment in previous releases.

 Isolated mode enables you to create and manage both keystores and TDE master encryption keys in an individual PDB.
 Different isolated mode PDBs can have different keystore types.

-You can use these modes to configure software keystores, hardware keystores, and Oracle Key Vault keystores.
+You can use these modes to configure software keystores, external keystores, and Oracle Key Vault keystores.

 Depending on your site’s needs, you can use a mixture of both united mode and isolated mode.
 For example, if you want most of the PDBs to use one type of a keystore, then you can configure the keystore type in the CDB root (united mode).
 For the PDBs in this CDB that must use a different type of keystore, then you can configure the PDB itself to use the keystore it needs (isolated mode).
 The isolated mode setting for the PDB will override the united mode setting for the CDB.